Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 If you can't see the video above, view it directly on Vimeo here.

 Ryan's technique is just one of many legitimate approaches but many of you will find something to pick up from this, especially if you're not familiar with test driven development or, perhaps, RSpec.
 If you're already working on koans non-stop and consider yourself well versed in the ways of TDD, you might want to skip it.
+Experience the adrenaline rush of judi online with diverse selection of games.

 The only downside is that Ryan focuses entirely on the logic without doing a live render of the game board to see his work in action, though this was the right rational choice given the time limit.
 That would make a good separate project to follow on with, though, if you fancy a little challenge, but be careful to not couple the game logic tightly to any interface you choose to try.
+Explore the variety of games and bonuses available at a cassino online for a thrilling gaming experience from the comfort of your home.

 Comments